hmn-dev/energi-sentinel/README.md

 ## 8. All Done On Sentinel.
 Finally Check Your Masternode

-Go back into your hostmasternode root directory:
+Go back into your energi root directory:

     cd ..

 Run:

-    ./hostmasternode-cli masternode debug
+    ./energi-cli masternode debug

 You should see the message “Masternode successfully started.”.
 If you have followed all the steps outlined in the guide accurately and achieved this result - this is it, you've made it.
 Congratulations!